 The Role of Charcoal, or Biochar:

 Biocahr is a crucial component of Terra Preta.
 Biochar is a form of charcoal specifically produced to enhance soil using sustainable and environmentally sound techniques.
 Its porous structure provides a habitat for soil microbes and helps decrease soil acidity.
 Biochar can also slowly release nutrients when soaked in nutrient-rich liquid.
-For more detail about biochar, see our ‘What is biochar‘ blog.
+For more detail about biochar, see our ‘What is biochar‘ page.

 The Role of Humus: